volny/creative-theme-jekyll/README.md

 ### Slideshow
 - [x] Responsive design for mobile devices
-- [ ] Add lazy loading of all images using dedicated library
+- [x] Add lazy loading of all images using dedicated library
 - [x] Start slideshow at index
+- [ ] Create and integrate placeholder for gallery.